Skip to Main Content

 Wagyu has become a complicated word in American dining.
 At the lower end, it describes domestically cross-bred cattle that share some genetic lineage with Japanese breeds but are raised under entirely different conditions and graded on different scales.
 At the upper end, it describes A5-graded Japanese beef, typically from Kagoshima, Miyazaki, or Kobe prefectures, with marbling scores that produce fat-to-lean ratios unlike any other beef in the commercial market.
 The difference between these two categories at the table is not subtle.

 San Diego's Japanese restaurant scene has a tiered structure worth mapping.
 At the leading, Soichi operates at the $$$$ price point with an omakase format that draws comparison to the leading counters in Los Angeles.
 Animae approaches Asian fine dining from a broader, more theatrical angle downtown.
 Addison at Fairmont Grand Del Mar works French technique with California sourcing at the city's highest price ceiling.
 Mikiya occupies a different and more specific slot: a format built around a single protein category and a cooking method that puts the diner in control of the result.
-That combination of premium ingredient and participatory cooking has a loyal peer set, particularly among diners who have eaten shabu-shabu in Japan and want a comparable experience without flying to Tokyo.
+That combination of premium ingredient and participatory cooking has a loyal comparable set, particularly among diners who have eaten shabu-shabu in Japan and want a comparable experience without flying to Tokyo.

 The Format and What It Asks of the Diner

 Shabu-shabu is not a passive dining format.
 The diner controls cooking time, which means the diner controls the result.
-Wagyu beef, particularly at the higher marbling grades, requires very brief contact with hot broth — enough to change the color of the fat and warm the meat through, but not long enough to drive off the intramuscular fat that defines the eating quality.
+Wagyu beef, particularly at the higher marbling grades, requires very brief contact with hot broth, enough to change the color of the fat and warm the meat through, but not long enough to drive off the intramuscular fat that defines the eating quality.
 Overcooking A5 wagyu in a shabu pot is a common mistake among diners encountering the format for the first time, and it is one reason that ingredient-forward shabu-shabu restaurants benefit from a slightly more practiced clientele or attentive floor staff who can guide a table through technique.

 The dashi base used in premium shabu-shabu is itself a statement of sourcing intent.
 A properly made kombu-and-katsuobushi dashi has a clean umami profile that carries the flavor of the beef without competing with it.
-Restaurants that cut corners on the broth — using powder-based stocks or adding too many aromatics , undermine the transparency that the format depends on.
+Restaurants that cut corners on the broth, using powder-based stocks or adding too many aromatics, undermine the transparency that the format depends on.
 In the higher tiers of Japanese cooking across the United States, from Le Bernardin in New York City to Single Thread Farm in Healdsburg, the sourcing and preparation of foundational stocks and broths receives as much attention as protein selection.
 That same logic applies in a serious shabu-shabu context, where the broth is not background but load-bearing structure.

 Kearny Mesa as a Dining Destination